danielmork/HDLM/README.md

 ### Simulation Scripts

 The following scripts reproduce the simulation results.
+The R package contains data files that can be used for a close approximation of simulation results.
+Exact results rely on the processed data created in Data Preparation Scripts.
+Simulation scenarios and models can be passed to a distributed computing system to speed up replication.

 1. run.sim.R: iterates through all simulation scenarios and models
 2. sim.dlmtree.R: function to create each simulation scenario and replicate